Types of Journalism: 21 Different Types of Journalism

 2. Broadcast Journalism

-Broadcast journalism means a process of reporting news and information through TV and Radio.
+Broadcast journalism is a process of reporting news and information through TV and Radio.
 Therefore, it includes T.V. and Radio Journalism.
 T.V. journalism is a special type of journalism that disseminates visual information via Television.
 It is a process of filming moments, and editing them to publish via television.
 Sometimes, T.V. journalists interview political, business people, or celebrities on-scene footage.

 Types of Broadcast Journalism